isomerpages/moe-rafflesgirlssch/_programmes/Raffles Programme.md

 #### Understanding by Design (UBD) Framework by Grant Wiggins and Jay McTighe

 Assessments are based on the desired learner outcomes (what we want students to know, understand and be able to do); they drive our instructional practices.
 This is consistent with the backward design process of the UBD framework that the school uses for the development of its lesson units in each discipline area.
-The framework helps focus curriculum and teaching on the development and deepening of student understanding using a three-stage design process: _identifying desired results_, determining evidence, _planning learning experiences_ and _instruction_.
+The framework helps focus curriculum and teaching on the development and deepening of student understanding using a three-stage design process:&nbsp;_identifying desired results_, determining evidence,&nbsp;_planning learning experiences_&nbsp;and&nbsp;_instruction_.

 #### Curriculum Differentiation